Code of Conduct

 Harassment is defined as actions that threaten, intimidate, alarm, or put a person in fear of their safety.
 Below is a list of actions that are considered forms of harassment and will not be tolerated at NIAC events and activities:

 - Verbal or written comments that are targeted against a person or groups of people based on age, disability, ethnicity, race, gender identity and expression, sexual orientation, marital status, parental status, physical appearance, or religion

 - Verbal or written comments that are sexually graphic or sexually suggestive

 - Unwelcome sexual advances, either verbal or physical

 - Unwelcome photography or recording

 - Intimidation such as stalking or disregard of personal space

-- Violent threats made against another person
+- Violent threats made against another person or groups of people

 - Advocating for, encouraging, or intentionally concealing any of the above behavior

 All participants in NIAC activities, whether including staff, board members, leadership council members, volunteers, or an attendee at an event, are expected to treat other participants with respect.
 Keep in mind that something that was not said with the intent of harassment, i.e. something said as a “joke,” may still be considered harassment.
 Participants are asked to stop any harassing behavior immediately, whether or not the request is given by someone in authority.
 Failure to cease offending behavior after a request to do so will result in immediate expulsion from an activity.